nickwu241/ubc-course-checker/README.md

 To use this, you'll need to create your own Twilio account for sending texts, because I use the Free plan which only allows me to send texts to myself.

-1. Sign up for Twilio and get a free number, then export your Twilio information via `.bash_profile`:
+1. [Sign up for Twilio](https://www.twilio.com/try-twilio), then get a free number [here](https://www.twilio.com/console/phone-numbers/incoming).

+2. Export your Twilio information via `.bash_profile`:

     ```shell
     export TWILIO_ACCOUNT_SID='<YOUR_ACCOUNT_SID>'